 6. ReadMe (API Documentation with Design)

-ReadMe is another design-focused documentation platform that features a simple and easy-to-use interface and a variety of options that help develop beautiful and streamlined documents.
+ReadMe is another design-focused documentation platform with a simple, easy-to-use interface and various options that help develop beautiful, streamlined documents.

-The software lets developers add API keys directly in the relevant documents, easily create API calls, and generate code samples automatically.
+The software lets developers add API keys directly to the relevant documents, easily create API calls, and generate code samples automatically.

-Additionally, ReadMe has some of the best documentation design templates that you can find.
+Additionally, ReadMe has some of the best documentation design templates.

 Here are the positives and negatives of ReadMe.